Toboggan & Snow Play Areas. There are two managed areas at Mt

 to protect the snow cover and to prevent injury to skiers by ruts caused by

 footsteps in the snow.
-This winter we aim to have a marked walking route at
+This winter we will have marked walking routes at both

-of our established walking tracks can be enjoyed too.
+established walking tracks can be enjoyed during winter too.

-allowed.
-Home-made toboggans using items like car inner tubes and wheelbarrow
+Home-made toboggans using items like car inner-tubes and wheelbarrow buckets

 Cafe & Day Visitor Area at Keown Lodge

-There is a large car park adjacent to the snow play
+large car park on Mount Buffalo Road adjacent to the snow play and toboggan

 road to Keown Lodge to avoid the boggy ground and hidden creeks when going

 cross-country from the car park to the toboggan area.
 The short section of

 sealed road leading into Keown Lodge is also used for car parking but tends to